Roanoke River Light: History

 The ballasting water pumped out, the LCI rose up under the house and supported it as the remaining connections to the foundation were severed.
 The lighthouse was moved to a shore location at the mouth of Filbert's Creek just west of Edenton, North Carolina, where it would remain for over fifty years; it served as Wiggins's residence from 1960 until his death in 1995.

 Officials of the maritime museum in Plymouth had approached Wiggins about purchasing the light, but a sale was not completed before his death, and the million dollar price asked by his heirs was rejected.
 Instead, they decided to build a replica of the earlier light, using archived plans.
 Construction on the replica began in 2001 and was completed in 2003, with the replica structure standing across the street from the maritime museum.

 In 2007 the Edenton Historical society succeeded in purchasing the original lighthouse for $225,000, and on May 23, 2007, it was moved by barge to the town waterfront.

 In 2009, the State of North Carolina provided $1.2 million for the restoration of the lighthouse.
 Then, in the spring of 2010, employees of the A. R. Chesson Construction Company, who were preparing the new site for the lighthouse, smelled an odor later determined to be petroleum.
 The contamination, likely from an oil company that had previously occupied the site, led the Town of Edenton, the property owner, to file for permits to permanently reposition the lighthouse over the water instead.

 Structural restoration efforts began in 2010 with a replacement roof in the same material as the original construction, and all windows and doors restored and replaced.
 The restoration of the interior, complete with period furnishings, was finished in 2014.

 The lighthouse is now one of several sites of Historic Edenton.
-Other historic sites open for tour include the James Iredell House, Barker House, Cupola House, Chowan County Courthouse and St. Paul's Episcopal Church.
+Other historic sites open for tour include the James Iredell House, Barker House, Cupola House, Chowan County Courthouse and St. Paul's Church.